 Warrior or Thief

-The Zaugurz have only three guild masters: Ranger, warrior, and thief guild masters.
+The Zaugurz have only three guild masters: ranger, warrior, and thief guild masters.
 That means two classes, or some kind of combo of the two.
 Many Zaugurz choose the life of thief because it is the easier life.
 Thieves can more easily kill harder mobs solo, or even groups of mobs due to backstab and sneak.
 This means they have a greater ability to get much better equipment solo.
 Thieves also are able to level up extremely fast after they get a good working backstab at around level 16-18.
 If however an enemy player character knows you are around, beware, because the fight will not be easy.
 The warrior on the other hand has greater survivability in terms of amount of health, moves, ability to take some hits, as well as deal some consistent decent damage, but they do lack the burst damage of a thief, and often rely on groups for both xp and pk.
-Warriors are also a far more equipment dependent class, and as a warrior you do not have as great of an ability to get the best equipment by yourself due mostly to a lack of shops.
-But if you have some good eq, you can become quite a force for the tribe.
+Warriors are also a far more equipment dependent class, and as a warrior you do not have as great of an ability to get the best equipment by yourself due to a lack of shops and ability to get it yourself.
+But if you are able to get some good eq, you can become quite a force for the tribe.

 Thief Base Abilities

 As thieves are the more popular choice for most Zaugurz, I will discuss them first.
-Your most important stat is dex and maximum dex is non-negotiable in my opinion.
+As a thief, your most important stat is dex and maximum dex is non-negotiable in my opinion.
 If you want to xp up faster, I would play a pure thief with as high of stat %s as you can get and that means max per too.
 If you just want to get up to legend level and then stab other players online, you can get away with lower perception maybe as low as 16.
-However, even as a combo, pretty pure stats are desirable because it means more space to practice outside of your guild while still maintaining higher class skill percentages than having lower thief skill percentages and then also trying to practice some warrior skills.
-What this means is that whenever you practice a skill from another guild, it will raise the percentage of that skill, but will lower the percentage of all the skills that are not of that same guild.
-For example, if you have 105% in backstab and dodge, and then you put 30 practice sessions in bash which is a warrior skill, your backstab and dodge percentages might drop to 102 % or 103 %, while your bash skill % may increase to 70%.
-So a higher max percentage of thief skills will let you practice more warrior skills and still maintain things like sneak and backstab above 100%.
+However, as a combo, pretty pure stats are desirable because it means more space to practice outside of your guild while still maintaining higher in-class skill percentages.
+What this means is that whenever you practice a skill from another guild, other than the ranger guild, it will raise the percentage of that skill, but will lower the percentage of all the skills that are not of that same guild.
+For example, if you have 105% in thief skills of backstab and dodge, and then you put 30 practice sessions in bash which is a warrior skill, your backstab and dodge percentages might drop to 102 % or 103 %, while your bash skill % may increase to 70%.
+So a higher max percentage like 108% of thief skills will let you practice more warrior skills and still maintain things like sneak and backstab above 100%.

 A decent set of base abilities would be something like 18,6,7,18,16,9,18 (Str, Int, Wis, Dex, Con, Wil, Per) With this you can stab hard mobs without failing as much.
 This is without training.
 So you could always train down 2 per and get 2 str or 2 more con easily.
 If you wanted to pk you could train more heavily into some warrior things like bash.
 As noted above, your max dex and per give you higher thief percentages which will allow for more pracs outside of your guild while still maintaining a higher thief skill percentage.

 Or you could make something like a pk thief intended mostly for pk, but you may find yourself failing sneaks and backstabs against harder mobs.
-18,6,6,18,17,10,17 (Str, Int, Wis, Dex, Con, Wil, Per) With this you could still train str to max and get con up to 18.
+18,6,6,18,17,10,17 (Str, Int, Wis, Dex, Con, Wil, Per) With this you could still train str to max or con up to 19 if you prefer.
 This would be a really hardy thief with good moves and hps as well.
 But your thief percentages will be lower and will not give you too much room to practice outside of your guild.

 Thief Skills- (what makes you a thief)

-Backstab, dodge, piercing, sneak, attack (if you are a pure thief, get these to max… no matter what)
+Backstab, dodge, piercing weapons, sneak, attack (if you are a pure thief, I would advise getting these to max… no matter what)